OhACD/electricity-consumption-prediction-system/README.md

 # Oslo Energy

+An intentionally hands-on electricity data pipeline for AI research and learning.
+The project is built manually, from first principles, to make the data flow, persistence, and future machine-learning work easy to understand.

-A small, production-oriented electricity data pipeline for collecting monthly consumption data for the NO1 electricity price area in Norway.
+It currently collects monthly electricity consumption data for the NO1 electricity price area in Norway.
+The project is still under active development, and its architecture and scope will grow as new concepts are explored.

 The project is named Oslo Energy because the original goal was to study electricity consumption around Oslo.
 The current SSB dataset is organized by electricity price area rather than municipality, so the implementation currently targets NO1, which covers south-eastern Norway.

-# Quickstart
+## Quickstart

 The easiest way to run Oslo Energy locally is to use Docker Compose for PostgreSQL and Python on the host machine.